onurridvanoglu/cloudplatform-scripts-and-cli/AWS/scripts/lambda/restart-script/README.md

    - Note: Instances will be processed in the order specified in this list

 2. **Instance Tags**:
-   - Set `TARGET_TAG_KEY` and `TARGET_TAG_VALUE` environment variables
+   - Set BOTH `TARGET_TAG_KEY` and `TARGET_TAG_VALUE` environment variables
    - Example:
      - `TARGET_TAG_KEY`: `Environment`
      - `TARGET_TAG_VALUE`: `Production`

-If no configuration is provided, the function will target all running instances.
+**Important**: The function will fail if neither of these configurations is provided.
+This is a safety measure to prevent accidental processing of all instances.

 ## Processing Behavior